chaitanya100100/flatB-Compiler-and-Interpreter/README.md

 ## Testing
 - ![test-units](test-units/) directory has some codes written in flatB
-- they were used while developing the compiler that's why not all codes are syntactically/semantically correct, they may not work in interpretion and code-generation
+- they were used while developing the compiler hence not all codes are syntactically/semantically correct, they may not work in interpretion and code-generation

 ## Compile and Run
 - Compile using `make`